WiktorG1542/pipes/README.md

 store, and later visualize the times better (for example by passing that file to another program, that makes it into a histogram).

-## Warning
+## Tests

-**IMPORTANT NOTE** - sometimes, especially with large puzzles (50x50 and above) the randomly generated puzzle will be so difficult, that it will cause your computer to freeze.
-It may be because my computer is slow, but take this as a warning - dont have anything important running on your computer when testing large puzzles.

-In order to investigate this further, I have added the `latest_puzzle.txt` file.
-When you run tests by pressing **T** on the keyboard, before the program starts solving the next puzzle it always saves it to that file beforehand, so that if it crashes, when you reboot you will still have the access to the puzzle that caused the crash.
-You can then copy it to the `puzzle.txt` file like this:
+In the `tests/` directory you will find various puzzles, stored in the same format as `puzzle.txt`.
+You can run tests like this:

 ```
-cat latest_puzzle.txt > puzzle.txt
+wiktor in ~/Desktop/pipes on main ● ● λ ./run_tests.sh tests/25x25suite
+successfully ran tests/25x25suite/1 in 363 seconds.
+successfully ran tests/25x25suite/2 in 306 seconds.
+successfully ran tests/25x25suite/3 in 270 seconds.
+successfully ran tests/25x25suite/4 in 238 seconds.
+successfully ran tests/25x25suite/5 in 2673 seconds.
+successfully ran tests/25x25suite/6 in 474 seconds.
+successfully ran tests/25x25suite/7 in 548 seconds.
+successfully ran tests/25x25suite/8 in 228 seconds.
+successfully ran tests/25x25suite/9 in 1168 seconds.
+Ran 9 number of tests.
+Average time per test: 696
+wiktor in ~/Desktop/pipes on main ● ● λ
 ```

-in order to start investigating the crash.

-> Note: This has just been fixed :heart_eyes_cat:.
-The crashing was due to a significat memory leak, that I have since fixed.
-The `latest_puzzle.txt` functionality will still stay though - I think its a neat concept, especially if I ever run into some crashes again.
+Having these tests is very imporant - if we make a change to the algorithm, we have to somehow verify that it really does gain performance, and not only on difficult ones, but also on easy ones.

 ## What's Next?

 This is what I want to add next:

+ * **FIX CYCLE FINDER** - as for pruning, among other things we prune for is the closed cycle.
+I though it was written fine, but if you run some tests (especially the 50x50 ones) you will quickly find that some puzzles take 20+ minutes to solve, because the function responsible for finding closed cycles in the locked blocks doesn't find them.
+This is currently priority #1.
  * **CODE ORGANIZATION** - organize the code into multiple files, and use `CMake` to build it.
 This would improve the visibility/organization, and would make making changes a much less painstaking process.
- * **AUTOMATED TESTS** - set up a script, that will test a folder full of puzzles.
- This will be useful for testing optimization.
  * **IMPROVE HEURISTICS** - once the tests are properly set up, then I will begin testing what heuristic to implement.
 You can see this currently around line 2740 in the `main.cpp` file - I have already been playing around with some strategies.
  * **ADD MULTITHREADING** - In order to improve the times, it would be nice to add multithreading somehow, although I don't yet know how to tackle that.

-> Note: automated tests have been added.
-Just run the tests like this:
->
-> ```
-> wiktor in ~/Desktop/pipes on main ● ● λ ./run_tests.sh tests/25x25suite
->successfully ran tests/25x25suite/1 in 363 seconds.
->successfully ran tests/25x25suite/2 in 306 seconds.
->successfully ran tests/25x25suite/3 in 270 seconds.
->successfully ran tests/25x25suite/4 in 238 seconds.
->successfully ran tests/25x25suite/5 in 2673 seconds.
->successfully ran tests/25x25suite/6 in 474 seconds.
->successfully ran tests/25x25suite/7 in 548 seconds.
->successfully ran tests/25x25suite/8 in 228 seconds.
->successfully ran tests/25x25suite/9 in 1168 seconds.
->Ran 9 number of tests.
->Average time per test: 696
->wiktor in ~/Desktop/pipes on main ● ● λ
-> ```
-> Now the improving of the algorithm can begin :exclamation: :exclamation:
-> (I really dont want to deal with :japanese_goblin: `Cmake` :japanese_goblin: for now)